Akashtyagi/Python-MiniProjects/Timer/README.md

-# StopWatch - Timer
+# On-Screen Timer

-This script can be used as a Stopwatch.
+This script can be used as a Timer for better productivity.
 ---------------------------------------------------------